 If each MySQL server instance does not return the same

-created_at result, contact Pivotal Support before proceeding further or making any changes to your deployment.
+created_at result, contact VMware Tanzu Support before proceeding further or making any changes to your deployment.
 If each MySQL server instance does return the same result, then you can safely proceed to scaling down your cluster to a single node by performing the steps in the following section.